tzlaine/type_erasure/README.md

 `emptypen` requires libclang headers and libs.
 If you want to build `emptypen`, define the CMake variable `CLANG_ROOT` (see below).
 If you do not want to build `emptypen`, it won't break anything not to define `CLANG_ROOT`.
+At the time of this writing, there are no pre-built Clang binaries built with Visual Studio 2013, but it's now very easy to build Clang from source with Visual Studio.
+There's a small wrinkle, however.
+CMake doesn't like import libs with extensions other than `.lib`, and `libclang`'s is built as `libclang.exp`.
+There's probably some obscure CMake incantation that fixes this, but it's easier just to rename `libclang.exp` to `libclang.lib`.

 Here are the specific steps to build this repo with CMake.
 It is assumed that this repo has been cloned into a directory caled "type_erasure":